Denis Ablyazin: Personal life

 In September 2016, Ablyazin married Ksenia Semyonova, a Russian former gymnast who won two world titles.
 On January 21, 2017, their son, Yaroslav Ablyazin, was born.
-Denis and Ksenia separated in 2018 and later divorced, with Semenova taking full custody of their son.
+Denis and Ksenia separated in 2018 and later divorced, with Semyonova taking full custody of their son.
 Ablyazin remarried in 2021.

 Career

 After trying multiple sports as a child, Ablyazin finally chose artistic gymnastics, the sport he excelled in the most.
 The sport truly appealed to him after he brought home a gold medal from a youth version of the sports festival, Spartakiad, hosted by his primary school in Chelyabinsk, Russia.

 2011

 In March, Ablyazin competed at Artistic Gymnastics World Cup in Cottbus, Germany.
 In the event finals he placed fourth on floor with a score of 14.925 and third on vault with a score of 16.050.
 In April, he competed at the European Championships in Berlin, Germany, where he finished sixth in the floor exercise final, scoring 15.250.

 In October, Ablyazin competed at the World Championships in Tokyo, Japan.
 He contributed scores of a 15.033 on floor, 15.000 on rings and 16.266 on vault toward the Russian team's fourth-place finish.
 Individually, he placed fifth in the vault final with a score of 16.174, after qualifying in ninth place and being brought in as a reserve when Marian Drăgulescu of Romania withdrew from the competition due to injury.